 All signs point to larger cybersecurity budgets in 2022 (and beyond).
 Here are our top five recommendations for CISOs and their teams as you align your priorities to match changes in your budgets:

-3. Double down on your phishing defenses: Cybercriminals don’t hack in, they log in.
-As you continue to battle a rising tide of phishing and ransomware attacks, particularly those that originate from cybercriminals using compromised supply chain accounts, your organization will need intelligent defenses in place.
+3. Double down on your phishing defences: Cybercriminals don’t hack in, they log in.
+As you continue to battle a rising tide of phishing and ransomware attacks, particularly those that originate from cybercriminals using compromised supply chain accounts, your organisation will need intelligent defences in place.

-4. Keep monitoring the regulatory horizon: As federal support for states' cybersecurity increases in 2022, stay informed on the impact this will have for the way your organization operates, your current cybersecurity investments, and potential future investments that will be required.
+4. Keep monitoring the regulatory horizon: As the UK Government re-examines the UK GDPR in 2022, stay informed on the impact this will have for the way your organisation operates, your current cybersecurity investments, and potential future investments that will be required.